-101-121 Intermediate Accounting I
+101-121 Intermediate Accounting I 4.00

 Intermediate Accounting I will apply FASB principles and GAAP to corporations and will emphasize an in-depth understanding of the balance sheet.
 Students will learn to prepare classified balance sheets, account for receivables, inventory valuation and estimation, acquisition and disposition of fixed and intangible assets, current and long-term liabilities, including time value of money concepts.
-PREREQUISITES: Course 101-114 - Accounting Principles COREQUISITES: Course 101-100 -Accounting Program Orientation and course 804-115 - College Technical Math 1 or 804-123 - Math with Business Applications. and course 103-143 - Computers for Professionals or 103-102 - Microsoft Excel
+PREREQUISITES: 101-114 - Accounting Principles COREQUISITES: 101-100 - Accounting Program Orientation and 804-115 - College Technical Math 1 or 804-123 - Math with Business Applications, and 103-143 - Computers for Professionals or 103-102 - Microsoft Excel with an emphasis on stockholders' equity and presentation of income statement items.
+Students will learn to prepare multistep income statements and statements of cash flows, calculate EPS, account for investments in debt and equity securities, income taxes, and leases.
+They will utilize the revenue recognition principle, perform error analysis, and become familiar with the FASB's full disclosure requirements.
+Students will be expected to use Excel for preparation of designated projects.
+PREREQUISITES: 101-121 - Intermediate Accounting I

-101-122 Intermediate Accounting II 4.00
+101-122 Intermediate Accounting II